bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ### Auditing your NPM Dependencies

-NPM track and monitor all known vulnerabilities in all NPM modules.
+The people controlling NPM track and monitor all known vulnerabilities in all NPM modules.
 They know the exact versions affected by each bug, and whether or not patched versions of those modules have been released.
-They also know, thanks to the [Semver](https://semver.org) numbering system NPM module use, whether or not the patched versions of previously vulnerable modules introduce breaking changes.
+They also know, thanks to the [Semver](https://semver.org) numbering system NPM modules use, whether or not the patched versions of previously vulnerable modules introduce breaking changes.

 NPM classifies each known vulnerability into four severities — here they are as summarised by my favourite privacy-respecting AI assistant [Lumo](https://proton.me/lumo):